Phuire-Research/.github/profile/README.md

 ## Public Releases
 ![Stratimux](https://github.com/Phuire-Research/Stratimux/blob/main/Stratimux.png?raw=true)
 * [Stratimux Framework](https://github.com/Phuire-Research/Stratimux) - A Node.js Graph Programming Framework and first implementation of the Muxified Turing Machine.
-* [Muxate](https://github.com/Phuire-Research/Round8) - Base-72 Native Binary Replacement that exceeds uni-directional bitwise informed binary encodings by 7% as a **floor** at 16 bits.
+* [Muxate](https://github.com/Phuire-Research/Round8) - Spatial Coordinate Number System and Base-72 Native Binary Replacement.
+Which exceeds uni-directional bitwise informed binary encodings for unsigned 7-14% depending on bit alignment and 214% when signed.
+Why the variance?
+Not a byte aligned system and uses a 3 bit register for its encoding that is conferred.
 * [Suite Cascade System](https://github.com/Phuire-Research/SuiteCascadeSystem/) - ARIOS (Augmented Renewable Intelligence Operating System) A Methodology as Operating System designed to Augment Developers by practicing Stratianorification.

 ## What is Renewable Intelligence